zzzprojects/EntityFramework-Classic/docs/pages/getting-started/community.md

 ## Description
 Like Entity Framework 6, the EF Classic community version is 100% free, can be used in commercial application, and is royalty free.
 The enterprise version only has additional features.

-When using EF Classic community, it's recommended (optional) to specify it to make sure an error is throw when an entreprise features is used.
+When using EF Classic community, it's recommended (optional) to specify it to make sure an error is throw when an enterprise features is used.

 ## Setup IsCommunity from config file
 The community version can be forced directly in the app.config or web.config file in the appSettings section.